Protestant ecclesiology: Concerns about fragmentation

-Radical Reformation ecclesiology
+Anabaptism

 There is no single "Radical Reformation Ecclesiology."
 A variety of views is expressed among the various "Radical Reformation" participants.

 A key "Radical Reformer" was Menno Simons, known as an "Anabaptist".
 He wrote:

 They verily are not the true congregation of Christ who merely boast of his name.
 But they are the true congregation of Christ who are truly converted, who are born from above of God, who are of a regenerate mind by the operation of the Holy Spirit through the hearing of the divine Word, and have become the children of God, have entered into obedience to him, and live unblamably in his holy commandments, and according to his holy will with all their days, or from the moment of their call.

 This was in direct contrast to the hierarchical, sacramental ecclesiology that characterized the incumbent Roman Catholic tradition as well as the new Lutheran and other prominent Protestant movements of the Reformation.

 Some other Radical Reformation ecclesiology holds that "the true church [is] in heaven, and no institution of any kind on earth merit[s] the name 'church of God.'"

+Methodism

 A more conservative analysis of ecclesiology was given in the mid-20th century by the Methodist Robert Newton Flew.